BobCochran/mongoimg/README.md

 still appear to be broken in this script.

-The script `populate_images_demo_mongodb_v3.js` dumps Node Buffers and ReadableStreams in favor of a simple but synchronous readFileSync actions.
+The script `populate_images_demo_mongodb_v3.js` dumps Node Buffers and ReadableStreams in favor of a simple but synchronous readFileSync action.
 The API documentation for readFileSync indicates that if you don't specify any file encoding options, it returns a buffer by default.
+This script now contains on-the-fly image resizing logic which calls the "gm" utility.
+It will take a full size image, and resize it into three separate image resolutions:
+750 pix, 650px, and 550 px.
+This means a total of 4 collections are created or updated, containing identical images in 4 different resolutions.

 All the above 3 scripts try to find the fn_list.txt file by extracting the user's $HOME environment variable from the environment.
 It saves this information to a variable named my_user.
 This is done with process.env['HOME'].